 Last, as soon as the paint and glue are cured, I take my putty knife horizontally and scrape off what willingly comes off. (edges, corners, etc.) Then, I apply a heavy coat of gray wax and buff to finish.

 Here’s my cutie all fixed up and ready for just about any kinda fun storage you can think of.
 Aren’t those vintage-ish plaquettes fun?
 For today’s staging purpose, I’m sharing it in my kitchen.
-Fill it with teas, herbs and spices, or even snacks.
+While you can fill it with teas, herbs and spices, you could even hide snacks.

 However, this is also perfect for bathroom, bedroom, art supplies, notions, garden seed…you get the idea.
 What would you use it for?